PyTables/PyTables/doc/source/usersguide/tutorials.rst

       byteorder := 'irrelevant'
       chunkshape := None

-As you can see, createArray() accepts
-*names* (which is a regular Python list) as an *object* parameter.
-Actually, it accepts a variety of different regular objects (see :ref:`createArrayDescr`) as parameters.
+As you can see, :meth:`File.createArray` accepts *names* (which is a regular Python list) as an *object* parameter.
+Actually, it accepts a variety of different regular objects as parameters.
 The flavor attribute (see the output above) saves the original kind of object that was saved.
 Based on this *flavor*, PyTables will be able to retrieve